slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 ## Intro
 Updated For CP4I 16.1.1

 This assumes you have already setup a mirror for Openshift and that the global pull secret and addtional trust bundle are already set in the OCP cluster so that OCP can access your local registry.
-These instructions and yaml are just helpers.
-Make sure you consult the install docs to ensure you understand the steps and that nothing has changed.
 For an example of this see `user-ca-bundle.yaml` and `cluster-proxy-yaml`.
 Don't execute these unless you know that you cluster doesn't have a proxy or user-ca-bundle already.
 Otherwise you will mess up your cluster.

+## Disclaimer
+These instructions and yaml are just helpers.
+Make sure you consult the install docs to ensure you understand the steps and that nothing has changed.

+## Preparation of Bastion

 oc login with proper credentials